 Numbers and the stories they tell have always fascinated Doug.
 He is lucky to have found a job where he gets to play with numbers and math quite a bit.
 As a result much of his teaching and research uses applied econometric analysis to try to hear what the numbers are saying.
 Although we know "The Answer to the Ultimate Question of Life, the Universe, and Everything" is 42 (Douglas Adams), he is still working on the question.

-or by appointment or discovery.
+By appointment or discovery.